cBioPortal/cbioportal/docs/Authenticating-Users-via-SAML.md

 ### Logging

 Getting this to work requires many steps, and can be a bit tricky.
 If you get stuck or get an obscure error message, your best bet is to turn on all DEBUG logging.
-This can be done via `src/main/resources/log4j.properties`.
+This can be done via `src/main/resources/simplelogger.properties`.
 For example:

 ```
-# Change INFO to DEBUG, if you want to see debugging info on underlying libraries we use.
+# Change warn to debug, if you want to see debugging info on underlying libraries we use.
-log4j.rootLogger=DEBUG, a
+org.slf4j.simpleLogger.defaultLogLevel=warn

-# Change INFO to DEBUG, if you want see debugging info on our packages and spring security packages.
+# Change warn to debug, if you want see debugging info on our packages and spring security packages.
-log4j.category.org.mskcc=DEBUG
+org.slf4j.simpleLogger.log.org.mskcc=warn
-log4j.logger.org.springframework.security=DEBUG
+org.slf4j.simpleLogger.log.org.springframework.security=warn
 ```

 Then, rebuild the WAR, redeploy, and try to authenticate again.
 Your log file will then include hundreds of SAML-specific messages, even the full XML of each SAML message, and this should help you debug the error.